AbhishekR3/AbhishekR3/README.md

 ## About Me

 - 🌐 Based in the Bay Area
 - 🎓 Completed my Bachelor's in Data Science from University of San Francisco in 2021.
-Started my Master's in Data Science at UT Austin in August 2024.
+Completed my Master's in Data Science at UT Austin in 2025.
-- 💼 4+ years of experience in developing ETL pipelines, dashboards, and APIs through tools like Azure Data Factory, SQL, PowerBI, and Python.
+- 💼 5+ years of experience in developing ETL pipelines, dashboards, and APIs through tools like Azure Data Factory, SQL, PowerBI, and Python.
 - 🏀 Currently developing a computer vision and deep learning-based system to classify offensive and defensive basketball plays.
 - 📊 Skilled in predictive modeling, ethical data visualizations, time series analysis, multi-object tracking.